-Office Hours: Immediately after class every day, and after a lunch break afternoons when you are doing something that is likely to need assistance.
+Office Hours: Immediately after class every day, and after a lunch break afternoons when you are doing something that is likely to need assistance, or if you ask for an appointment.
 (On the day you turn a major assignment in, I will head home to spend the afternoon grading.)
 Ask me, and I will announce in class on a daily basis.
 I am readily available by email.
 This is an excellent way to get a quick question answered or to tell me about a problem.
 However, I get dozens of emails daily, and will not be able to engage in lengthy email discussions or debates with you.
 You are also welcome to call me at home at 829-3692, especially for those "quick questions" that can be answered in 2 minutes or if there is some kind of problem.
 Home calls are OK 7:00 am to 10 PM weekdays, 10 am to 10 pm weekends.
 Home life is not always interruptible; please be prepared to leave a name and number if I am not available.

 There is an official email distribution list for this class which may be used for official announcements if necessary.
-Make sure you check your @students account every day, or forward it to an account you do check.
+Make sure you check your email every day, and that the university has your correct email address.